 Hoot (The Stuffed Toy) >Open or Close

-Hoot is also a natural born hunter; another great skill, but not so great in the agility ring.
-It is also not so great, if like me, you happen to live in the middle of the woods.
+Hoot is also a natural born hunter.
+Another great skill, but not so great in the agility ring, and also not so great if, like me, you happen to live in the middle of the woods.
 Hoot's hunting skill needed to be channeled.
 K9 Nosework® came to my rescue.
-Having passed all the Odor Recognition Tests (Birch, Anise and Clove) his next step is to enter a NW2(Nose Work Level 2), a new adventure for both of us.

-Hoot, aka Mr. Hollywood, has already done several photo shoots so he is not too far behind Mikey in the public arena.
-His picture is already on a PetSmart product, a Top Paws product, and should be appearing on a Merial product soon.
+Hoot, aka Mr. Hollywood, has done several photo shoots so he is not too far behind Mikey in the public arena.
+His picture is on a couple of products sold at PetSmart.

 But after several weeks I started to wonder what I had done.
 Stitch came with most of the behavioral issues I see in my students’ dogs.
+Yes, I know how to deal with individual issues but he has many of them, making solutions less straight forward.
 So why did I pick him?
 The cuteness factor rates highest on my list.
 (One of these days I might consider the smartness factor too).
 Besides, Hoot just adores him.
-I wake up to puppy wrestling - Hoot is puppy size and Stitch is a puppy in both age and experience.
-Yes, I know how to deal with individual issues but he has many of them, making solutions less straight forward.
+I wake up to puppy wrestling every morning.
+More aptly I wake up to HAPPY DOG, wagging his tail and rolling on top of me.

 Micro (July 11, 1998 – Nov.
 17, 2014) >Open or Close